sciencefidelity/experiments/README.md

-# Collection of Javascript experiments
+# Collection of Javascript and css experiments

 ## Some in progress projects